abinit/abipy_book/abipy_book/dfpt/lesson_dfpt.md

 scf_input.structure.plot();
 ```

-We are using the same pseudopotentials than the official tutorial.
+We are using the same pseudopotentials as in the official tutorial.
 Note that the xc functional is LDA in both pseudos but with a different parametrization.
 This is the reason why we are specifying {{ixc}} in the input file.
 This is not needed if you are using pseudos generated with the same {{ixc}}.